elliothatch/sift/README.md

 > node.data.id:42
 ```

 All queries are matched using a case-insensitive fuzzy string matching algorithm.
+When you enter a query, each matching property and value across all logs is assigned a score based on how closely it matches the query.
+Logs are only displayed if the score for each part of the query exceeds the fuzzy matching threshold.

+The default threshold has been selected to filter out irrelevant results, without excluding close matches, but in some cases can be too restrictive or permissive, especially for logs containing very long strings.
 You can make the search more strict with `SHIFT_PAGE UP` or more inclusive with `SHIFT_PAGE DOWN`.

 The algorithm is provided by the [farzher/fuzzysort](https://github.com/farzher/fuzzysort/) library.
 It seems to be biased toward searching filename-like strings, and tends to give much higher scores to matches at the beginning of words, capital letters, after periods, etc. If a query isn't returning the results you want, try relaxing the search threshold.